 While Mud Wasps are generally harmless to humans, there are a number of reasons you may want to get rid of this pest.
 They are scary and may frighten children.
 It can be annoying having a constant wasp flying in areas where you and your family spend time together.
 Mud Daubers can fly into your home and sting you when you try to remove it.
 Or someone you know could be allergic to wasps and a lone Mud Dauber can pose a serious health risk.

 When deciding whether to get rid of them, consider whether their location is near enough to human traffic that it causes an annoyance and whether the benefit of them getting rid of the spiders is worth having the daubers around.
 If you do decide to eradicate them yourself be careful because they can sting multiple times.
 The safest way to remove a nest is to hire a professional to come over and eradicate the problem.
 It usually only takes one treatment, and a professional may find more nests in your area that you didn’t know were there.

 Removing Mud Dauber Nests

 Removing wasp nests can be dangerous.
-If you’re unsure or are known to be allergic to wasp stings please seek professional help when removing nests.
+If you’re unsure or are known to be allergic to wasp stings please seek professional home pest control and commercial pest control help when removing nests.